Associate in Arts for Transfer | SC Program: AA-T.1007

 Units 3

-In this course, students learn the craft and principles of dramatic narrative and poetry through a variety of short assignments.
+Advisory: A grade of C or higher in ENGL 190, or English Placement Level 6 or higher.
+The student learns the craft and principles of dramatic narrative and poetry through a variety of short assignments.
 A final project may be written in any field of interest: short story, article, movie/TV script, stage play, or book.
 Analysis and lecture are presented both for those desiring to write experimentally, and for those interested in the demanding world of publication.
-This course may be offered in a distance education format.
+The equivalent of this course in content and objectives may also be offered on the Internet.

 Apply Now